 At first, models were produced in 1:24 scale and often represented modern-day European saloon and sports cars.
-Most of the models were very detailed and had many features like opening doors.
-Later, a series of 1:18 cars were produced, alongside a further range of 1:43 scale models.
-As screws were used to held the models together, car models in 1:24 and 1:18 mostly were issued in kit form (eventually, some 1:43 kits were issued as well).
+Most models were very detailed and had features like opening doors.
+Later, a series of 1:18 cars were produced, alongside a series of 1:43 scale models.
+As screws were used to held the models together, car models in 1:24 and 1:18 mostly were issued in kit form.
 While kit models used exactly the same castings as the models in the 'ready-built' series, the kits usually depicted sports or racing versions of the car in question.
 Bburago kits were well known for featuring large amounts of waterslide stickers and transfers which never 'stick' properly to the models, thus making well-built kits difficult to find.

-To fix the problem, one (with scale modelling experience) would have to spray a clearcoat over the unassembled car model, to "seal in" the parts.
+To fix the problem, one would have to spray a clearcoat over the unassembled car model, to "seal in" the parts.

-Another problem of Bburago was their plastic.
-The metal parts were mostly strong (aside from bonnet and door openings), but the plastic parts of an older Bburago model were often of bad quality, and could easily break.
+Another problem was their plastic.
+The metal parts were mostly strong, but the plastic parts of an older model were often of bad quality, and could easily break.

-The 1:18 series was largely aimed at die-cast collectors, and the company was the first to offer mass-produced collector models in this scale.
-The range was known as the "Diamond" range and at first mostly 1930s cars were made, although as time went on, more 1950s & 1960s model cars were created, and the range later included modern high-performance vehiCles.
-One or two vehicles in the 1:24 and Diamond ranges were modelled to different scales; for example one of the first Diamonds, the Rolls Royce Camargue (also the first modern car in the Diamonds range), was modelled in 1:22 scale.
+The 1:18 series was aimed at die-cast collectors, and the company was the first to offer mass-produced collector models in this scale.
+One or two vehicles in the 1:24 and Diamond ranges were modelled to different scales; for example one of the first Diamonds, the Rolls Royce Camargue, was modelled in 1:22 scale.

-What's your 'Bburago' worth?
-Here are some recently sold items (Australia):
+What's your Bburago worth in 2021?
+Here are some recently sold items.